j-s-3/jcoding-utils/README.md

 # README #

-* This is a set of utilities to provided "syntactic sugar"
+* This is a set of utilities to provide "syntactic sugar"

 ### Who do I talk to? ###